Rajpratik71/Mininet-wiki/FAQ.md

 [[ mininet-discuss | https://mailman.stanford.edu/pipermail/mininet-discuss/2011-February/000289.html ]]

 An updated version of the script can be found here: [[Mininet NAT Script | https://gist.github.com/lantz/5640610 ]].

+If this script does not work for you, please fix it and update this FAQ entry.

 ***
 <a id=openflow-versions></a>